 - With your CPA: Coordinates tax strategy and compliance filings throughout the year

-- With your leadership team: Translates financial data into strategic options and monthly course corrections
+- With your leadership team: Translates financial data into strategic options and can provide actionable insights for monthly course corrections

 The relationship works best when everyone understands their role.
 Your bookkeeper handles data entry and reconciliation.
 Your CPA handles compliance and tax filings.
 Your CFO consultant turns all that information into actionable strategy.